Hearing Tests For Adults

 • social isolation

-• epidemiological evidence suggests an association between hearing loss and cognition and are showing that hearing aid interventions can have protective effects on the ageing brain
+• epidemiological evidence suggests an association between hearing loss and cognition and is showing that hearing aid interventions can have protective effects on the ageing brain

 • according to Lancet Commission reports on dementia, hearing loss was identified as the largest potentially modifiable risk factor for dementia (The Lancet Commission on Dementia Prevention, Intervention, and Care, 2017 and 2020).
 The latest evidence has shown there was no increased risk in people who use hearing aids (Lancet, 2023).